ysriram1/ud036_StarterCode/README.md

-# ud036_StarterCode
-Source code for a Movie Trailer website.
+# Udacity Programming Fundamentals and the Web - Project 1 Solution

-# This repo contains the following files:
+## This repo contains the following files:

 - **freshtomatoes.py**: contains code provided by Udacity to generate a website
 - **media.py**: contains the Movie() class is used to generate a Movie object for each movie that will show up on the file.